pixelated/pixelated-user-agent/README.md

 * Activate it with `source .virtualenv/bin/activate`

-* Install the dependencies with `pip install -r requirements.txt`
 * Install the test dependencies with `pip install -r test_requirements.txt`

 * Run the setup with `python setup.py develop`